SamBogar/example-packing-problem/README.md

 # Tetris Solver

+###### Like all the projects on this github, simply type 'make' into the command line while in the repository directory to compile

+#### Once compiled, type './tetris_solver ' followed by the path to one of the maps in the included 'test_maps' directory

 ## Overview
 The problem being solved is a packing problem- specifically fitting tetris pieces into as small a space as possible.